erni27/regression/README.md

 ## Why?

 Does the world need another not fancy machine learning library?
 Actually, no. The main puropose of `regression` library is learning.
 Machine learning and AI algorithms remains mystified and magic.
-So here it is a simple, written from scratch implementation of one of the most popular algorithms solving regression and classification problem.
+So here it is, a simple, written from scratch implementation of one of the most popular algorithms solving regression and classification problem.
 It doesn't throw the responsibility for underyling math (like matrix calculus and iterative optimisation) to the external packages.
 Everything is embedded in this repository.

 ## Linear regression